Home » Budget-Friendly Creamy Chicken

 Ingredients You’ll Need

-This recipe uses simple, affordable ingredients, but the flavor comes out cozy and rich because the chicken makes its own homemade broth as it cooks.
-That broth becomes the base of the creamy sour cream sauce, so nothing feels flat or watery.
+This recipe uses simple, affordable ingredients, but the flavor comes out cozy and rich because the chicken makes its own broth as it cooks.
+That warm broth becomes the base of the sour cream sauce, so the sauce tastes homemade instead of flat or watery.

-• Chicken: I like using bone-in, skin-on chicken pieces because they give the broth more flavor and keep the meat tender.
+• Chicken: I like using bone-in, skin-on chicken pieces because they give the broth more flavor and help the meat stay tender.
 Drumsticks, thighs, or a mix of both work well here.

-• Onion and carrot: These cook with the chicken and add a simple homemade flavor to the broth.
+• Onion and carrot: These simmer with the chicken and give the broth that simple, homemade flavor.

 • Bay leaves: A small detail, but they make the broth taste deeper and more comforting.

-• Butter and flour: This simple base thickens the sauce and gives it that silky, creamy texture without heavy cream.
+• Butter and flour: This simple base thickens the sauce and helps create that silky, creamy texture without heavy cream.

 • Warm chicken broth: Use the broth from cooking the chicken.
-It is the main flavor of the sauce.
+It carries most of the flavor in the sauce.

-• Sour cream: This makes the sauce smooth, creamy, and a little tangy.
-Keep it at room temperature so it blends better.
+• Sour cream: This makes the sauce creamy, smooth, and a little tangy.
+Room-temperature sour cream blends into the sauce more easily.

 • Garlic: Adds warmth and makes the creamy sauce taste more savory.

-• Fresh dill: This is not just a garnish here.
-Fresh dill gives the creamy sauce its cozy homemade flavor and makes the whole dish taste brighter and more balanced.
+• Fresh dill: Fresh dill is not just a garnish here.
+It gives the sour cream sauce a fresh, cozy flavor and makes the dish taste balanced.

 You do not need heavy cream or milk for this creamy chicken.
-The sauce gets its silky body from a simple butter and flour base, warm chicken broth, and sour cream, then fresh dill brings the whole dish to life at the end.
+The sauce gets its silky body from butter, flour, warm chicken broth, and sour cream, then the fresh dill brings everything together at the end.

 Note: Be sure to scroll down to the recipe card for the full ingredient list and exact measurements.